 The exhibition with both prints and slides is chunked into time periods ranging from newer photographers such as Martin Parr and Patrick Zachmann working 1990-2014 to the post-war period 1945-1959 with some iconic work by Bresson, Erwitt and Capa.
 In addition to many well known pictures the exhibition includes several seldom seen photos including Richard Kalvar’s “Paris in Solitude,” Bruno Barbey’s’ “May 68” and Guy le Querrec’s “Paris, Ville de Jazz” series presented as slide shows.

-Magnum Photographers have for 80 years chronicled the life of Paris.
+Magnum Photographers have chronicled tlife of Paris since 1947.
 The agency provides photographs to the press, publishers, advertising, television, galleries and museums across the world.
 The Magnum library houses all the work produced by Magnum photographers and some special collections by non-members.
 There are approximately one million photographs in both print and transparency in the physical library, with over 500,000 images available online.

 Paris Magnum.
 To April 25, Hôtel de Ville / Paris City Hall.
 5, rue Lobau.
 Paris, 75004